 Uncle Mike has been blessed to learn drumming from Uncle Tennyson Lum, Jay Medieros, Sam Almiera, Aaron Sencil, and Mark Adam all amazing bay area Tahitian Drummers!
 We are truly grateful for those times well spent jamming on the drums together and sharing the knowledge with us.

-OUR MISSION is to provide a safe space for dancers to nurture and deepen their passion for dance and provide a community of support system for all dancers to grow in confidence.
+OUR MISSION is to provide a safe space for dancers to nurture and deepen their passion for dance and provide a community of a support system for all dancers to grow in confidence.
 Tehani is a place to learn ALOHA, MANA'O and it's MANA a holy trinity from the islands.
-To share it's light Our sister halaus Tiare O Te Ao in Hercules and Rahiti in, SSF join us in ensuring that we all provide the opportunities for a Tehani/Kahealani Dancer to participate in shows, competitions and productions that showcase our love for the culture art and dance of Polynesia.
+To share it's light, our sister halaus Tiare O Te Ao in Hercules and Rahiti in, SSF join us in ensuring that we all provide the opportunities for a Tehani/Kahealani Dancer to participate in shows, competitions and productions that showcase our love for the culture art and dance of Polynesia.
 We'd love for you to come dance with us!